bbc/childrens-games-starter-pack/docs/deliverable-review.md

 * **Library versions**:
   * All library versions should be documented or easily identifiable from e.g. a 'project.json'
-  * As stated in the [Tech Review](tech-review.md), any changes to libraries should be documented
+  * Any modified libraries should be documented
   * If minified, the unminified source should be included in a dev directory

 [Home](../README.md)